danielaparker/jsoncons/README.md

 end_object
 ```

-You can apply a filter to the stream, for example,
+You can apply a filter to the stream using the pipe syntax, for example,

 ```c++
 int main()